-Fraudulent Schemes and Illegal Enterprise Crimes (Per Arizona Revised Statute § 13-2310 through 13-2312) in Arizona have serious consequences.
+Fraudulent Schemes and Illegal Enterprise Crimes in Arizona have serious consequences.
 If convicted you could face lengthy probation, large fines, jail or depending on the type of charge and person’s criminal history, even prison.
 The attorneys and staff at the AZ Defenders have over 100 years of combined legal experience.
 Our attorneys include former state, county, and city prosecutors who have successfully represented hundreds of people accused of various Fraudulent Schemes and Illegal Enterprise Crimes.

-Any person who, pursuant to a scheme or artifice to defraud, knowingly obtains any benefit by means of false or fraudulent pretenses, representations, promises or material omissions is guilty of a Class 2 Felony.
+In Arizona, any person who knowingly obtains any benefit by means of false or fraudulent pretenses, representations, promises or material omissions is guilty of a Class 2 Felony.

 A person who is convicted of a violation of this section that involved a benefit with a value of one hundred thousand dollars or more is not eligible for suspension of sentence, probation, pardon or release from confinement on any basis except pursuant to section 31-233, subsection A or B until the sentence imposed by the court has been served, the person is eligible for release pursuant to section 41-1604.07 or the sentence is commuted.